vdclab/vdclab-wiki/EnsemblBacteria.md

 - Searching for gene names within an organism often results in empty results.
 In order to find intended genes it may be more helpful to BLAST/BLAT search.
 - Successful searches give a customizable search table, allowing users to choose which information columns they wish to display.
 - HMMER sequence feature/domain results provide accessions, family and clan IDs, descriptions, and cross-references (although some pages failed to load).
+- They are promising a Non-redundant prokaryotic set that could be precious but not aavailable yet.

 ## Citation